ex-jedi/beginner-javascript-tutorials/README.md

 ## New Keyword

-- Creates a new instance object from a constructor function
+- Creates a new instance object from a constructor function.

 ## This Keyword

-- Initially bound to the window object
+- Initially bound to the window object.

     ```javascript
       console.log(this);